Danny Wells: The Jeffersons

 According to his cousin, television reviewer Alan Sepinwall, Wells worked steadily throughout the 1970s and 1980s.
 In 1975, Wells landed the role of "Charlie the Bartender" on the CBS television show The Jeffersons.
 His character, Charlie, owned "Charlie's Bar" on the first floor of the Colby East luxury apartment building where the Jeffersons and Willises resided.
 On the show, Wells' character would offer advice to the residents.
-A running gag throughout the show's run would be that someone (more often than not, Lionel) would be having drinks with George Jefferson (played by Sherman Hemsley), and Charlie would hand them the bill, as George would have already sneaked out before paying.

 Charlie the Bartender quickly became a recurring role and towards the end of the series, he even had a few central episodes written specifically for him.
 In season 9, episode 5 ("Charlie's Angels"), Charlie borrows money from Tom Willis (played by Franklin Cover) in hopes of upgrading his bar and increasing business by way of risque dressed waitresses.
 Louise (played by Isabel Sanford) and Helen (played by Roxie Roker) take offense when they feel that the changes are exploiting the women.
 At the beginning of the final season, Charlie is facing eviction.
 George becomes partners with Charlie and buys the bar.
 In episode 17 of season 11, ("A Secret in the Back Room") it is discovered that Charlie has been sleeping in the back room due to a serious drinking problem that has separated him from his wife.
 George and Louise help him get his life back together.
 In another episode, Charlie's bar is just breaking even.
 Louise plans to put the bar back in the black with a private party for a biker gang ("The Gang’s All Here").

 Death

-Wells died in Toronto on November 28, 2013 of cancer at the age of 72.
+Wells died in Toronto on November 28, 2013, of cancer at the age of 72.
 He was buried in Mount Sinai Memorial Park Cemetery in Los Angeles, California.
 For fans of The Super Mario Bros.
 Super Show!, Wells' death was poignant since it was Nintendo's "Year of Luigi" and the 30th Anniversary celebration of the character (1983).
 His obituary states that "Danny followed his dreams ... he made them laugh."
 Wells' headstone inscription reads: "Keep 'em laughing."